leon4rd/test/README.md

-## What did the shy pebble wish for?
-That she was a little boulder.
+## I once lost a banana at court but then I appealed.